You are tuned to the most listened-to radio talk show in America, hosted by me, Rush Limbaugh.

 That man can now be identified as Sir Andrew Wood, British ambassador to Moscow, 1995 to 2000.

-So the UK ambassador to Moscow, Sir Andrew Wood, tells McCain in Canada last November that this dossier is real.
+So, the UK ambassador to Moscow, Sir Andrew Wood, tells McCain in Canada last November that this dossier is real.

 He knows the guy who did it, and you can rely on it.

-He had spoken to him about Trump and about the potential for Trump to be compromised based on this dossier.
+Sir Andrew Wood told the U.K. independent newspaper he had met McCain, he had spoken to him about Trump and about the potential for Trump to be compromised based on this dossier.

 In a carefully nuanced statement, Sir Andrew Wood said, yes, I did meet Senator McCain and his aides at the conference.